What is Mediation?

 This exchange of knowledge is free

 During our initial conversation we will tell you, all need to know, about Mediation.
-This conversation can last up to 15 minutes and it is completely free.
+This conversation can last up to 15 minutes and it is completely with no charge.

 Mediation Information and Assessment Meeting (MIAM)

 A meeting called the Mediation Information and Assessment Meeting commonly known as a MIAM is held giving you the opportunity to tell The Mediation People your story in your words.
 We know it sounds scary but please be reassured we will provide you with a safe and calm environment.
 Everything you share with us is confidential unless you tell us information that leads us to feel that you or someone in your care is in danger or at risk.
 In this unlikely event we would make you fully aware of our intended actions.
 This meeting will last up to 1 hour.
 If you are out of the area this meeting can be held over the internet using Skype, FaceTime or WhatsApp.